Euro zone yields near record lows as ECB about to show the money

 By Marius Zaharia

-LONDON, March 5 Euro zone borrowing costs lurked around record lows on Thursday, with investors holding their bonds tight as the European Central Bank put the final touches to its trillion-euro asset-buying programme.
+LONDON, March 5 Euro zone borrowing costs lurked around record lows on Thursday, with investors holding tight to their bonds as the European Central Bank readied the final touches on its trillion-euro asset-buying programme.

 German two-year yields were minus 0.20 percent, in line with the ECB's deposit rate as markets were unsure whether the bond-buying scheme would include assets that yield less than the rate at which the ECB effectively funds itself.